Nek5000/NekDoc/source/large_scale.rst

 Notes on improving AMG results:

-    To help speed up the matlab process, try running the 1st stage, the AMG dump stage, with ``lx1=3`` in the SIZE file.
-Using a lower lx1 number will create a sparser matrix and thus a speedier matlab resolution. lx1 can be increased when ready to run the 2nd stage, the AMG run stage, after the .dat files are produced.
+    To help speed up the Matlab process, try running the 1st stage, the AMG dump stage, with ``lx1=3`` in the SIZE file.
+Using a lower ``lx1`` number will create a sparser matrix and thus a speedier Matlab resolution. ``lx1`` can be increased when ready to run the 2nd stage, the AMG run stage, after the ``.dat`` files are produced.

     To increase accuracy in the AMG results, try tightening the tolerances in the run script, in ``trunk/tools/amg_matlab``.
 Specifically, the first tolerance (default set to 0.5).
-Lowering this (say, to 0.1), will increase the time the matlab code stage takes, but the result will be a faster convergence in the pressure solves of the AMG run stage.
+Lowering this (say, to 0.1), will increase the time the Matlab code stage takes, but the result will be a faster convergence in the pressure solves of the AMG run stage.

 ...................
 Size related issues